-13. McKenzie and Bavington (2002) reported data on concentrations of DA (excluding epi-DA and other isomers) in different tissues from 50 King Scallops sampled during 2001/2.
-The King Scallops were harvested from a single area of sea (referred to as the J5 area) located near the island of Jura on the West Coast of Scotland, which was considered to be representative of the Scottish offshore King Scallop fishery, and which was where some of the highest levels of DA had been found in official monitoring of whole King Scallops.
-Similarly, Campbell et al. (2001)

-reported data on tissue levels of DA (excluding epi-DA and other isomers) in 170 King Scallops from three harvest sites in Scotland that had been closed due to high DA concentrations in gonadal tissue, following sampling in December 1999.
+13. McKenzie and Bavington (2002) reported data on concentrations of DA in different tissues from 50 King Scallops sampled during 2001/2.
+The King Scallops were harvested from a single area of sea (referred to as the J5 area) located near the island of Jura on the West Coast of Scotland, which was considered to be representative of the Scottish offshore King Scallop fishery, and was where some of the highest levels of DA that had previously been measured in official monitoring of whole King Scallops had been found.
+Similarly, Campbell et al. (2001) reported data on DA tissue levels in 170 King Scallops from three harvest sites in Scotland that had been closed due to high DA concentrations in gonadal tissue, following sampling in December 1999.
 The harvest sites were Tobermory Bay (10 samples from each of four sub-sites up to 1200 metres apart), Loch Sligachan (10 scallops from each of three sub-sites, up to 300 metres apart) and area J5 (20 scallops from each of five sub-sites, up to 12000 metres apart).
 Differences between sub-sites in the DA levels in gonad, adductor muscle and all other tissue were reported (Campbell et al., 2001).